LukaKurnjek/eurocode-calculator/README.md

 ![alt text](https://github.com/LukaKurnjek/eurocode-calculator/blob/main/data/eurocode-calculator.png)

 The program terminates every 15min.
 Registration can be performed via the Licens menu -> Register.
-Languages can be switched in the Language menu.
-A short tutorial is provided in the Help menu.
+Before that you have to setup the REST API.

-All of the files to setup a local REST API are in the folder rest-api.
+The files to setup the local REST API are in the folder rest-api.
 Simply cd into this folder and run the following three commands:
 ```
 export FLASK_APP=app.py
 export FLASK_ENV=development
 flask run -h 127.0.0.1 -p 3000
 ```

+Languages can be switched in the Language menu.
+A short tutorial is provided in the Help menu of the calculator.

 Installation
 ------------